ImDeveloperz/bloodDonation/README.md

 Hospitals have a dedicated login system where they can:
 - 🔐 Securely log in to their account
 - ➕ Add new donor information
-- 🔍 Predict if a donor will return to donate on a given date using an **XGBoost-based predictive model**
+- 🔍 Predict if a donor will return to donate using an **XGBoost-based predictive model**

 ### 📈 Predictive Analytics